Dr. Michael Berler, LP - Therapist at Grow Therapy

 Cognitive Behavioral (CBT)

 I’ve been practicing Cognitive Behavior Therapy (CBT) for 4 decades.
-This treatment model has helped many of my patients to gain control of their "nagging" and reoccurring thoughts, specifically those that are 99.9% irrational/illogical.
+This treatment model has helped many of my patients to gain control of their "nagging" and reoccurring thoughts, particularly those that elements of irrational or illogical thought.
 This well studied and documented treatment model holds a significant potential for many individuals to improve their skill set of "managing down" their disturbing thoughts and feelings"; the very purpose that every person wants, who is seeking healthy changes in general, and specifically through one of the most effective treatment models like CBT.
 If practiced, in sessions and between sessions; most individuals find that they have a much improved sense of control and management of their ever decreasing levels of anxiety and mood related symptoms.
 As a direct results of leveraging the powerful domino effect that defines the CBT model of treatment.
-Please write down: T-F-B. I'll have many things to say about these 3 letters that will most likely represent the origin of many healthy changes you're likely to gain from this treatment model.
-IF, CBT is determined to be an appropriate component of your treatment plan.
-When CBT is specifically define and or perhaps decided to re-define your primary treatment plan.
+Please write down: T-F-B. I'll have many things to say about these 3 letters (domains) that will most likely represent the origin of many healthy changes you're likely to gain from this treatment model.
+If, CBT is determined to be an appropriate component of your treatment plan.
+When CBT is specifically defined and or perhaps decided to re-define your primary treatment plan.
 CBT is likely to be synced with other effective treatment models.
 That when your treatment plan is well thought through and developed around your specific, presenting high priority issues; it will likely serve as road map for your entire course of therapy.

 Trauma-Focused CBT

 Trauma-Focused CBT (TF-CBT) is a power model of treatment.
 TF-CBT specifically identifies the CAUSE of your disturbing thoughts and feelings.
 These should be thought of as your SYMPTOMS.
-That originated either from a single traumatic event, or a cluster of traumatic events that negatively impacted you psychologically and socially.
+That originated either from a single traumatic event, or a cluster of traumatic events that negatively impacted you psychologically, emotionally and socially.
 Trauma is defined by a deeply disturbing or distressing experience.
 "A personal trauma like the death of a child."
-Or perhaps the trauma stemmed from your childhood, your years as an adolescent, or even a current or recent event the was defined, and experienced by you as deeply disturbing and distressful.
-The therapeutic concept that TB-CBT defines is referred to as the "symptom-to cause-axis."
+Or perhaps the trauma stemmed from your childhood environment or your years as an adolescent, or even a current or recent events the was defined, and experienced by you as deeply disturbing and distressful.
+The therapeutic concept that Trauma Based-CBT defines as as treatment strategy that is referred to as the "symptom-to cause-axis."
 Meaning if we know for certain the cause of your symptoms; we will target this cause.
 First by deconstructing or reframing the current and disturbing way you're "thinking" about the cause.
 Then we will reconstruct or reframe a less disturbing "mindset."
-The cause and it's symptoms will be significantly less disturbing and less intrusive.
+The cause will be processed further and your symptoms will be significantly less disturbing and less intrusive.
 Impacting your feelings less negatively, and finally, impacting your behavior choice pattern in a productive manner.

 Attachment-based

 The Attachment-based model of treatment is defined by the way you manage attachments in several type of relationships.
-From those relationships in the "1st orbit" within your family of origin relationships; or the family that you've started and these realationships.
+From those relationships in the "1st orbit" within your family of origin; or the family that you've started and these relationships.
 Or the family that you're no longer have relationships in.
-The "2nd orbit" relationships are those similar to the important "bestie-like" friends; or simply just one freind.
+The "2nd orbit" relationships are those similar to the important "best-like" friends; or simply just one freind.
 Or especially if your experiencing the lack of friends currently.
-Which when asessed by a person trained like I am, who is neutral and professionally trained, might shed some light on; that the lack of friends, has and is a perfectly normal development given the multiple variables that are active but not resolved, in whatever develomental phases of life you're currently navigating.
-Attchment-based therapy will help you assess the friend-making process; and if needed help you to aquire new attachment skills.
-Both within and out of family relationships, and non family relationships.
+Which, when asessed by a person trained like I am, who is neutral and professionally trained, might shed some light on; that the lack of friends, has and is a perfectly normal development given the multiple variables that are active but not resolved, in whatever develomental phases of life you're currently navigating.
+Attchment-based therapy will help you assess the friend-making process through the many developmental phases we all experience though out our lives.
+And if needed help you to aquire new relationship skills, both within and outside of your family relationships, and non family relationships.

 Couples Counseling

 This modality of treatment, makes the initial phase of this particular modality, to be the singular treatment modality of your treatment plan.
-Meaning whether or not you relationship with your life's partner is even, from the outset of therapy, a form of treatment you should or should not have.
+Meaning whether or not you relationship with your life's partner is even, from the outset of therapy, a form of treatment you should or should not be engaged in.
 Because of the concept known as "the stage of readiness".
 That couple's treatment modality if it has been identified as, excluding all other modalities, prior to the first couples session.
 That the couple has clearly arrived at the optimum "stage of readiness" prior to the first ever couples session to have been completed.
 This critical assessment, must be made by a provider with a great deal of experience, with all the variables that couples therapy exposes and requires a high level of experience to manage down.
 It's a make or break and complex baseline that is essential or the couple's treatment course is "torpedoed" from the outset.
 And couples therapy has the potential to amplify pre-existing, unresolved conflicts in the history of the relationship that can be irrevocable; if this risk is not considered.
-Is likely to amplify the pre-existing fault lines in the couples attchment.
+Couples thasrapy is more complex than individuasl therapy.
+If couples therapy is engaged in with a couiple that doesn't posses an existing conflict resolution method that both can copmprimise and scarifice;this treatment modality often amplifies the pre-existing fault lines in the couples relationship.
 Making this oversight, at the very least, can cause a loss of time due to not acquiring a pre-couples session appropriate to the "degree of readiness" necessary for this treatment modality.
 And creates a net plus to this particular treatment course, that perhaps because of an avoidable delay, unless the above defined asessment is completed by a provider, an appropriate professional to assure that this is a pre-couple's therapy 1st session in completed in an appropriate manner.
 Bottom line: "It's not as simple as it might seem."
 What seems to be an obvious proceedure to be taken immediately.
-That is there seems to be or perhaps there are obvious severe marital or couple's attachment conflicts of an obvious nature, then automatically an assumption is made by the the couple and often by a weel meaning provider that couples therapy is without a complete assessment of this aforementiontioned and essential to determination of this couple's degree of its "stage of readiness"; done by well meaning couples and providers; must be thoroughly assesssed is crtical to a best effort at this couple's therapy being a successful modality, done at the appropriate time.
+That is there seems to be or perhaps there are obvious severe marital or couple's attachment conflicts of an obvious nature, then automatically an assumption is made by the the couple and often by a well meaning provider that couples therapy is without a complete assessment of this aforementiontioned and essential to determination of this couple's degree of its "stage of readiness"; done by well meaning couples and providers; must be thoroughly assesssed is crtical to a best effort at this couple's therapy being a successful modality, done at the appropriate time.